 - estrus — eggs are released from ovaries, progesterone levels start rising and she accepts males

-The estrus stage is the window where a female dog will accept males mounting her for a coitus, hopefully resulting in pregnancy.
-Once you start seeing blood drops on the floor and her vulva swelling up, count roughly 7-10 days and that should be start of the breeding window.
+The estrus stage is the window where a female dog will accept males mounting her for coitus, hopefully resulting in pregnancy.
+Once you start seeing blood drops on the floor and her vulva swelling up, count roughly 7-10 days and that should be the start of the breeding window.

-The easy ways to know whether or not a bitch is ready to mate with a male dog is to put them both together and see whether or not she is receptive.
-Common signs that the bitch is ready are her showing a flagging tail and ducking down in presence of a male.
+The easy way to know whether or not a bitch is ready to mate with a male dog is to put them both together and see whether or not she is receptive.
+Common signs that the bitch is ready are her showing a flagging tail and ducking down in the presence of a male.